 So I created this course to help BEGINNERS and INTERMEDIATE USERS of the Mac OS to improve their user experience.
 I have packed this 1.5 hours course with whatever I have learnt during the last few years.
 You can learn all of it in this course, without needing Youtube, Apple Support etc.

 Mac computers are wonderful, stable, carefully designed and well built - no doubt about that.
 And it's safe to assume that almost always, there is an easy and cool way to do things in Mac OS X. But many people think that with Mac computers, one needs to purchase many extra software packages, which come built in with Windows computers.
 If you have the same views, I have a great news for you!
 Your Mac computer is full of tools and functionalities which you probably have never had a chance to explore, so you're missing out on a lot of cool stuff.
-And that is why I created this course to make your life easier and better :)

 In this hands on course, I have carefully put together many tricks and best practices in the form of short video tutorials.
 It took me years (well, literally!) to learn them, but with this course, you can learn them super fast with minimal effort.
 These wonderful tips and hacks will save your time and energy, and will have a big impact on your productivity.
-Thanks to Udemy, this course will take you from a beginner to an advanced level user in no time!
-After taking this course, you would be able to navigate the Mac OS X with swipes and keyboard shortcuts like a breeze, and would be able to minimise computer slowdowns like a boss.
+Thanks to Udemy, this course will take you from a beginner / intermediate to an advanced Mac OS user in no time!
+After taking this course, you would be able to navigate the Mac OS X with swipes and keyboard shortcuts like a breeze, and would be able to minimize computer slowdowns like a boss.